Agentverse

 Now, head to DeltaV ↗ī¸ (opens in a new tab) and sign in.

-Then, we ask "Please return me a zero":
+We ask "Please return me a zero":

 Then, this is the full output: